closemarketing/firmafy/readme.txt

 = 1.2.0 =
 *	Added Self signers for company users.
 *  Added Sign WooCommerce contract by product and merge values.
+*  Added Secure mode creating the PDF with conflicts in the Theme.

 = 1.1.2 =
 *	Fix: Conflict with FormsCRM settings.